| Management

 either to better match the consumers' pattern, or to modify the

 diversified demand profile of a number of conterminous consumers.
+Clearly this can only be achieved if some

 form of energy storage is applied, most likely as thermal inertia of the